yugr/debian_pkg_test/README.md

 # cd /path/to/pbuilder-shared/StackWipe
 # make clean all
 ```
+  (pbuilder-shared/ folder will be shared across host and chroot).
 * add tool-specific hooks in pbuilder-shared/hooks

 There are three types of hooks: